Terence O'Brien (New Zealand diplomat): Later years

 During 2012, Terence O'Brien wrote several articles arguing against proposed reforms in the New Zealand Ministry of Foreign Affairs and Trade.
 His argument was that becoming a diplomat requires a special type of skill and that treating the Ministry of Foreign Affairs with a purely or even a mainly business approach was short-sighted and not to the long-term benefit of New Zealand.
 He turned out to be right.

 Right up until mid-2021 when he suffered a stroke which limited his mobility, O'Brien continued to contribute part-time as an Advisor to the Centre for Strategic Studies and he was also a regular contributor to the New Zealand media on foreign policy issues.
 He also spoke on multiple occasions at events organised by Diplosphere, a non-partisan and independent think tank set up and managed by his daughter-in-law, Maty Nikkhou O'Brien with support from one of his sons, Daniel O'Brien.

-O'Brien died in Wellington Hospital on 30 December 2022, at the age of 86.
+O'Brien died in Wellington on 30 December 2022, at the age of 86.

+O'Brien had obituaries in Stuff and Victoria University of Wellington and Radio New Zealand.

+On 22 March 2023, Diplosphere organized an event in Wellington on 'Forging an Independent Foreign Policy for New Zealand: Terence O'Brien's imprint.
+The event was attended by over 250 participants and was covered in the New Zealand Herald here.
+One of his son's, John, spoke at the event.

+Terence O'Brien's memoirs entitled "Consolations of Insignificance" were published in May 2023.
+The foreword has been written by former New Zealand Prime Minister Jim Bolger.
+The launch was at Unity Bookshops in Wellington.